lcoq/ember-validations/README.md

 There are also `keys`, `allKeys` properties that works like messages.

+## Skipping Validations

+The built in `format`, `length` and `numericality` validators have an `allowBlank` option which will cause validations to be skipped on blank data (a blank string) when set to true.

 # Building Ember-Validations

 1. Run `rake dist` task to build Ember-validations.js.
 Two builds will be placed in the `dist/` directory.